katsusan/ssaview/README.md

 # ssaview

-tool for hacking the detail from initial SSA to final generated assembly.
+tool for hacking the detail of the SSA in Golang compiler.

 # Usage: